Gloria Bohan

-Gloria Bohan is a founder and CEO of travel management companies.
+Gloria Bohan is the founder and CEO of multiple travel management companies.

-Bohan founded Omega World Travel's first travel agency in 1972 in Fredericksburg, Virginia.
-She opened a second office in 1978 in Washington, D.C.
+Bohan founded Omega World Travel, a travel agency, in 1972 in Fredericksburg, Virginia.
 In 1998 Bohan founded Cruise.com, an online travel services company focusing on cruise ship travel.
-She became Chairman and CEO of TravTech in 2001, a travel technology company developing SaaS software for travel agencies and business travel focused companies.
+She became chairman and CEO of TravTech in 2001, a travel technology company developing SaaS software for travel agencies and business-travel-focused companies.
 As of 2017, her company Omega World Travel reported annual sales of over $1 billion.

-Accolades and recognition

-Ms. Bohan has been inducted into the Enterprising Women Hall of Fame, received Office Depot's Business Woman of the Year award and was named one of the 25 most influential leaders in the travel industry by Tour and Travel News.